Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/using-branches-in-git.md

 ## Checking Your Current Branch

-Whenever we work on a Git project, we are always located inside of a branch.
+Whenever we work on a Git project, we are always located inside a branch.
 All commits made will belong to the branch we're located in.

 We can determine what branch we're located in using either: